Catnip Essential Oil

 Aromatic Description: Has a lightly floral, herbaceous scent.

 Properties & Benefits: Has anti-spasmodic, astringent, insecticidal, and sedative properties.
 Is reported to be beneficial for insomnia, muscle aches, nervous tension, and stress-related conditions.
-Most interestingly, studies have shown Catmip to be ten times more effective at repelling mosquitoes than DEET.
+Most interestingly, studies have shown Catnip to be ten times more effective at repelling mosquitoes than DEET.

 Blends well with: Cedarwood(virginia), citronella, eucalyptus, geranium, grapefruit, lavender, lemon, lemongrass, marjoram, peppermint, sweet orange, spearmint, and rosemary.

-Cautions: Do not use during pregnancy.
+Cautions: Avoid during pregnancy.

 This information is provided for reference use only and is not meant to substitute the advice of a licensed health care professional.